Macrometacorp/demo-akamai-fashionstore/README.md

 ![Fashionstore Backend](./fashionstore_backend.png)

-### API Details
+## API Details

 Below are the list of APIs being used.

-> Note: As of writing this Edge Worker's `ResponseProvider` doesn't support `PUT, POST, DELETE, etc`.
-To work around this limitation these types of calls are converted to query params by the frontend and then sent over.
-Once in `ResponseProvider` we can make calls to GDN normally.
+> Currently Edge Workers do not support `PUT, POST, DELETE` calls.
+So frontend utilizes API params to model below APIs while calling the edgeworker.
+The edge worker executes appropriate queries on GDN relevant to the provided API param via `ResponseProvider`.

 **Fashion items (Macrometa Document Store)**